-The Handbook is designed to familiarize you with the masters level program requirements, resources, and policies.
+The Handbook is designed to familiarize you with the master's degree program requirements, resources, and policies.
 Policies and procedures may change from time to time by decision of the Graduate Council and/or office of the Graduate Education.
 Though every attempt will be made to keep this handbook current, these decisions will supersede any statements contained in this handbook